yezero/sandstorm/docs/administering/self-signed.md

 - Look for an **IFRAME** tag, whose `class` is `grain-frame`.

-- Attempt to load that URL in a separate tab, outside of Sandstorm.
+- Attempt to load that URL in a separate tab, outside of Thurly.

 If your browser shows you a certificate warning on this URL, then you will need to follow **Step 8** above and import the certificate authority file into your browser.
 This is because your browser will block untrusted IFRAME elements without showing you a warning, so there will be no way for you to proceed past the trust problem.